selinkarabicakkk/task-tracker/README.md

 | DELETE | /api/tasks/:id  | Delete a task                        |
 | GET    | /api/users      | Get all users                        |

-## Future Enhancements

-- Task categories and labels
-- User registration system
-- Team management features
-- Task comments and attachments
-- Advanced reporting and analytics
-- Dark mode support

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Icons and design inspiration from Tailwind UI
-- All team members who contributed to the project